 7 Secrets to the Best Nootropic Stack

-To learn more about what goes into designing a personal nootropic stack, check my other posts:
+To learn more about what goes into designing a personal nootropic stack, check my other articles:

-Here we’ll do a quick review on some simple steps you can follow for building a great nootropic stack.
+Here we’ll do a quick review of some simple steps you can follow for building your own nootropic stack.

 - Define your goals – it is critically important to define exactly what you’re trying to achieve by using nootropics.

 - Natural vs racetams or a combination – next decide if “all natural” nootropics are important to you.
-Or are you comfortable using synthetic compounds like the racetams.
-Either choice is fine.
+Or are you comfortable using synthetic nootropics like the racetams.
+Either choice is fine because both have hundreds of clinical studies supporting their use.
+And they work!

-But the more we learn about the nootropics that have been used for thousands of years for cognitive enhancement.
+But the more we learn about the nootropics that have been used for thousands of years for cognitive enhancement and preventing cognitive decline.
 The more we realize that natural compounds are often as good as or better than some modern synthetics or prescription meds.

 - Listen to your body – as you gain more experience with nootropics, you’ll find you are more in tune with your brain & body and how you feel, than ever before.